maldinipunisher/MFPC-Unity/README.md

 ## MFPC for Unity
-Now you can make game more easier with this asset. this asset is for free you can download it on the top.
+Now you can make game more easier with this asset. this asset is for free you can download it on.

 **Setup :**
 - Use FpsCamera.cs to your desired camera or player